shinesac/covid-19/README.md

 Description:
 This website acts as a model website for businesses to help manage their firm during the COVID-19 crisis.
-The website is ment to act as a "one-stop" for company information regarding COVID-19.
+The website is meant to act as a "one-stop" for company information regarding COVID-19.
 Additionally, it is designed to keep transparency high and to enable dynamic communication.

 On the main page (index.html), a message is displayed from the CEO.
 The expectations and company policy are clearly listed.